arashout/arashout.site/_posts/2018-03-20-accidental-class-variables.md

 Using default argument parameters on the `__init__` method on your class will create shared class variables instead of instance variables as you might expect!
 It is best demonstrated through some code snippets below:

+# Expected
-1. Normal/Expected behavior when we use immutable primitives as default parameters
+When we use primitives that are "pass by value" as default parameters

 ```python
 class Foo: